Self-Awareness: 30 Essential Actions For Living Authentically

 Our words have power for good and bad.
-Do you speak words of kindness, acceptance, and love.
-Or do your words reflect judgement, resentment, or insecurity?
+Do you speak words of kindness, acceptance, and love?
+Or do your words reflect judgment, resentment, or insecurity?
 Think before you speak, and choose your words carefully so you reflect truth and kindness.

 Your fears can warn you about danger, but some fears aren't based in reality or truth.
 Examine your fears to determine how they are holding you back and whether or not they are legitimate.
 Begin to challenge unfounded fears by taking action in spite of them.